A. The city of God and the city of Man.

 For in YAH, the LORD, is everlasting strength.

 a.
-You will keep him in perfect peace: What a promise!
-Perfect peace!
+You will keep him in perfect peace: This is a wonderful promise: perfect peace.
 God promises that we can have perfect peace, and even be kept in a place of perfect peace.

 i.
 In Hebrew, the term perfect peace is actually shalom shalom.
 This shows how in Hebrew, repetition communicates intensity.
 It isn’t just shalom; it is shalom shalom, perfect peace.